district0x/d0x-libs/browser/district-ui-web3-sync-now/README.md

 re-frame events provided by this module:

 #### <a name="increment-now-event">`::increment-now`
-Event to increment now time in re-frame db and the (testrpc) blockchain time by a number of milliseconds.
+Event to increment now time in a re-frame db and the (testrpc) blockchain time by a number of milliseconds.

 ```clojure
 (ns my-district.core